It was easier back in the ’90s to get people to come to your site. Now you compete with

 10. Market to Blogs: Even if you do not have a blog yourself, you can always market to blogs.
 This editor sends new

-editorial weekly to blog editors in her topical space.
+editorials weekly to blog editors in her topical space.
 Don’t send warmed-over pap, however.
 The content she sends is timely,

-unique and above all, interesting.
+unique, and above all, interesting.
 Think about packaging tip lists, top 10 lists or other “quick hit” valuable

 information that a stressed-out editor can grab and run on his or her blog with a simple cut and paste.

 Then you need to cultivate your list of blog editors in your niche, begin emailing them on a regular basis and eventually